 What is Change Management?

-Changes usually don’t fail because of technical reasons, such as something inherently flawed about the change itself.
-They usually fail for human reasons: The promoters of the change did not attend to the healthy, real and predictable reactions of normal people to disturbance of their routines.
+Changes usually fail for human reasons: the promoters of the change did not attend to the healthy, real and predictable reactions of normal people to disturbance of their routines.
+Effective communication is one of the most important success factors for effective change management.
+All involved individuals must understand the progress through the various stages and see results as the change cascades.

 Figure 1 depicts the elements of a change model and the sequence in which they occur.